Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 # Overview of Scenario 3: Elaborate a new notebook and generate

 The goal is for you to reproduce the scenario depicted in the _section 5.4_ of the paper.
-With this scenario, we want to evaluate the correctness of the generative process, from the proposed code artifacts to the generated Notebook, focusing on the scenario where no previous experiment or solution is available after the configuration process.
+With this scenario, we want to evaluate the correctness of the generative process, from the proposed code artifacts to the generated Notebook, focusing on the scenario where no previous experiments nor solutions are available after the configuration process.

 Detailed steps are given to you in order to replicate each step of the scenario.

 **Disclaimer**:

-We assume from here that you are running the project with Docker as explained in the [README file](https://github.com/Yann-Brault/splc-artifact/blob/main/README.md).
+We assume from here that you are running the project with Docker as explained in the [README file](../README.md).

 **Checkboxes rule**: